ices-tools-prod/COMPEAT/README.md

     * Dissolved Inorganic Phosphorus - DIP [PO4-P]
 - Unit
     * umol/l
-- Aggregation of dissolved nutrients
+- Aggregation
     * Depth: <= 10 m
     * Period: Winter
         + Sweden: December - February
         + Germany: **September - February**
         + Netherlands: November - February
-    * Arithmetric mean by station, year, period per assessment unit
+    * Metric: Arithmetric mean by station, year, period per assessment unit
+    * Normalisation: If the indicator concentration has a significant relation to salinity e.g. above the 95% confidence level (p<0.05) then the indicator is normalised to a given reference salinity e.g. ES_normalised = ES_observed + A * (S_reference - S_observed), where ES is the indicator concentration and S is the salinity and A is the regression slope (currently the reference salinity is set to the mean salinity for the assessment unit in question)

 ### Chlorophyll a
 - Parameters